mossgreen/mossgreen.github.io/_posts/2020-03-03-AWS-Services-Security.md

 A policy can be associated directly with an IAM user in one of two ways:

 - User Policy: these policies exist only in the context of the user to which they're attached.
-In the console, a user policy is entered intot the user interface on the IAM user page.
+In the console, a user policy is entered into the user interface on the IAM user page.
-- Manged Policies: createdi nthe Policies tab on the IAM page and exist independently of any individual user.
+- Managed Policies: click the Policies tab on the IAM page and exist independently of any individual user.

 Policy Evaluation Logic